brianchaan/dotfiles/README.md

 ### Fork Me

-Before you start...
+#### Before you start...

-1. Update all references to "Brian Haan", "brianchaan" and "brianchaan@gmail.com" with your own name, username and email, respectively.
+1. Change all references to "Brian Haan" and "brianchaan@gmail.com" to your own name and email.
 1. Browse through each dotfile and update to your preference, especially .osx for system preferences.
 1. Add or remove folders you want in folders.sh.
 1. Add or remove packages you use in brewfile.sh.
 1. Add or remove applications you use in caskfile.sh.
 1. Replace references to LastPass with whatever password manager you use.
 1. Update the drive.sh file with any files you want to include from your Google Drive, if any, otherwise ignore.

+#### Dependencies to be fully automated

+1. Apple ID set up
+1. Google account set up and synched to Chrome and Google Drive
+1. LastPass or other password manager, especially with Chrome extension
+1. Github account with credentials stored on Google Drive
+1. VSCode settings configured with Settings Sync connected to Github
+1. AWS account with credentials stored on Google Drive
+1. SSH RSA keys generated and stored on Google Drive

 ---